 - Call animal poison control if your pet may have eaten something harmful.

 - If your pet is injured, follow the ASPCA’s advice:

-- For dogs: Approach your dog slowly and calmly; kneel down and say his name.
+- For dogs: Approach your dog or puppy slowly and calmly; kneel down and say his name.
 If the dog shows aggression, call for help.
 If he’s passive, fashion a makeshift stretcher and gently lift him onto it.
 Take care to support his neck and back in case he’s suffered any spinal injuries.

 - For cats: Gently place a blanket or towel over the cat’s head to prevent biting; then slowly lift the cat and place her in an open-topped carrier or box.
 Take care to support the cat’s head and avoid twisting her neck in case she’s suffered a spinal injury.

 - Once you feel confident and safe transporting your pet, immediately bring him to an emergency care facility.
 Ask a friend or family member to call the clinic so the staff knows to expect you and your pet.

 - It is a good idea to learn how to perform CPR on your pet before an emergency.
 Hopefully, you will never need to use it.
 Watch this video to get an idea of how to perform CPR on your pet:

 For more detailed information on handling your pet emergencies, visit the ASPCA.org.

 If your pet is having an emergency, you are probably better off taking them to the vet or emergency animal hospital.
 However, in some instances, animal control may be able to help.